The American Revolution and the Habsburg Monarchy (Charlottesville/London: University of Virginia Press, 2021).

 By delineating the earliest social and economic exchanges between the Habsburg monarchy and the United States after 1776, Singerton offers a broad reexamination of the American Revolution and its international reverberations and presents the Habsburg monarchy as a globally-oriented power in the late eighteenth century.

-I plan on submitting my next manuscript in summer 2022.
-The biography of an Austrian countess—Maria von Born, who fled to the United States in the 1790s and returned to Vienna in the late-1810s—will be used as a vehicle to explore to the divergent political and social worlds offered by the early American republic and post-Napoleonic central Europe, including the Italian peninsula.
+I plan on submitting my next manuscript as a biography of an Austrian countess—Maria von Born, who fled to the United States in the 1790s and returned to Vienna in the late-1810s—will be used as a vehicle to explore to the divergent political and social worlds offered by the early American republic and post-Napoleonic central Europe, including the Italian peninsula.